Indictment against Gautam Adani et al.: Proceedings

 On 12 December 2024, Magistrate Judge Vera M. Scanlon of the US District Court for the Eastern District of New York issued an order stating that, in consultation with District Judge Nicholas Garaufis, the court marked USA v.
 Adani et al., 24 Crim.
 433 (NGG), SEC v.
 Adani et al., 24 Civ.
 8080 (VMS), and SEC v.
 Cabanes, 24 Civ.
 8081 (VMS) as related.
 To avoid scheduling conflicts, all three cases are assigned to the judges overseeing the criminal case.

-As per the latest court filings in October 2025, the SEC informed the court that Indian authorities have yet to act on its requests to deliver summons and complaints to Adani Group executives over an alleged securities fraud and bribery case, despite repeated follow-ups, the latest being on September 14.
+In October 2025, the SEC informed the court that Indian authorities have yet to act on its requests to deliver summons and complaints to Adani Group executives over an alleged securities fraud and bribery case, despite repeated follow-ups, the latest being on September 14.

+On 21 January 2026, SEC asked the court for help in serving summonses upon Gautam Adani and Sagar Adani.
+It said that India has previously refused its two procedural requests to serve the summonses for its civil case.
+Immediately there after, Gautam Adani’s lawyer addressed the Court on 23 January and presented his first arguments requesting the Court to defer its decision on the proposal submitted by the SEC on January 21.
+Thereafter, Gautam Adani and Sagar Adani agreed to receive legal notice from SEC, having 90 days to respond to it.

+Closure

+On 18 May 2026, the DOJ asked the court to permanently dismiss the indictment against all defendants, citing its prosecutorial discretion, challenges with evidence and jurisdiction, the largely foreign nature of the alleged conduct, no identified losses to U.S. investors, and changes in its enforcement priorities.
+Judge Garaufis asked for more details and confirmed that Adani’s earlier $10 billion U.S. investment pledge had not influenced the decision.

+On 10 August 2026, the court partly granted the request, permanently dismissing three fraud-related charges against the defendants.
+The court postponed its decision on two other charges involving five defendants who did not appear, asking the DOJ for further information by August 31.
+On 12 August, the judge found the DOJ’s response insufficient and repeated the deadline.
+However, Gautam Adani welcomed the decision, saying he accepted it with “humility and deep respect” for the judicial process.